 Rule Reference: §809.52

-Boards must be aware that families experiencing homelessness are considered income eligible based on their homeless status, regardless of actual income.
+Boards must inform staff members that families experiencing homelessness are considered income eligible based on their homeless status, regardless of actual income.
 In the event a family determined to be experiencing homelessness reports income, calculation and verification of income must not be conducted (refer to A-100).

 D-603: Parent Share of Cost for Children Experiencing Homelessness